truar/gcp-learning/gcp-cloud-architect-coursera/2-foundation/README.md

 ## GCP

-Cloud shell offers 5Gb of persistent storage to the users, wiht pre install cloud SDK
+Cloud shell offers 5Gb of persistent storage to the users, with pre install cloud SDK

-## Projets
+## Projects
 Shutdown project are scheduled to be deleted after 30 days when the user asks for

 4 ways to interact with GCP :